Michael Schjønberg: Managerial career

 After ending his active football career, Schjønberg changed into the coaching business when he became youth coach at 1.
 FC Kaiserslautern in July 2003.
 He moved to Denmark in July 2004, to coach Danish Superliga club Herfølge BK, alongside his good friend Allan Nielsen.
 Herfølge BK were relegated to the Danish 1st Division, but Schjønberg kept his job.
 In November 2005, he became assistant coach of Hannover 96 to manager Peter Neururer.
 When Neururer was fired in September 2006, Schjønberg deputised as head coach for a single DFB-Pokal match, where Hannover 96 eliminated Dynamo Dresden.
 When Hannover 96 hired Dieter Hecking as new head coach, he brought Dirk Bremser with him as assistant coach, and Schjønberg became the coach of the amateur ranks of the club.

 From 4 April 2007 until 7 November 2007 he was sports director of 1.
 FC Kaiserslautern.

 In the summer of 2008, he was appointed new sporting director of Danish club FC Vestsjælland and was named as the head coach of the club on 1 April 2009, Schjønberg replaced Jeppe Tengbjerg.
 He was sacked on 29 June 2011 due to a poor finish to the 2010–11 season.

 In January 2013, he was appointed as first-team coach with the Norwegian side Vålerenga Fotball.
 Vålerengas manager, Kjetil Rekdal, knew Schjønberg from his time at Kaiserslautern where he had worked under him.
 In November 2014, he was appointed manager of Nest-Sotra Fotball in the Norwegian First Division.
 He was sacked already in May 2015.

 In the summer of 2016, he became manager of FC Svendborg in the Danish 2nd Division.
 However, due to financial problems the club could not afford his salary, and he left the club in December 2016.
 In June 2018 he became new manager of lower league club Aarup Boldklub.

 On 16 December 2020, he was named new manager of Vendsyssel FF in the Danish 1st Division.
 At the end of the season, where Vendsyssel only barely escaped relegation, Schjønberg decided to reject Vendsyssel's two-year contract extension due to personal reasons and therefore left the club.

 On 13 January 2022, Schjønberg was appointed manager of Faroese club 07 Vestur.

 In July 2023, Schjønberg became new manager of the women's team of AGF.

+In May 2025, he left AGF in order to return as manager of 07 Vestur.
+In June 2026, he left Vestur by mutual consent.